wp-plugins/send-link-to-friend/readme.txt

 Author URI: http://www.gopiplus.com/work/2010/07/18/send-link-to-friend/
 Plugin URI: http://www.gopiplus.com/work/2010/07/18/send-link-to-friend/
 Requires at least: 3.4
-Tested up to: 3.9
+Tested up to: 3.9.1
-Stable tag: 10.3
+Stable tag: 10.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-If user thought the page is useful to their friend, he can send the page link using this plug-in.
+If the user thought the content is useful to their friend, they can use this form to send the URL instead of copy and paste the URL into email.

 == Description ==